alikssant/SpendMaster/README.md

 # SpendMaster - Expense Tracker App

-SpendControl is a lightweight and intuitive expense tracker app designed to help you take control of your spending.
+SpendMaster is a lightweight and intuitive expense tracker app designed to help you take control of your spending.
 With a clean and responsive interface.

 ## Features